coinfloor/API/WEBSOCKET-README.md

 `time` is the micro-timestamp at which the order was opened.
 It is present only if `price` was supplied in the request.

-`remaining` is the amount of the base asset (if `quantity` was supplied in the request), or the amount of the counter asset (if `total` was supplied in the request), that could not be traded, either because insufficient liquidity existed on the order book or because the user's balance was exhausted.
+`remaining` is the [scaled][] amount of the base asset (if `quantity` was supplied in the request), or the [scaled][] amount of the counter asset (if `total` was supplied in the request), that could not be traded, either because insufficient liquidity existed on the order book or because the user's balance was exhausted.
 It is present only if `price` was omitted from the request.

 ### Error Reply